OctHe/ICE/README.md

 ## Ubuntu

-AIM provides the coding environment of Projects iw, xv6, and Linux kernel on Ubuntu.
+CIM provides the coding environment of Projects iw, xv6, and Linux kernel on Ubuntu.
 All these projects are based on C/C++, and uses `make` as their compile tool.

 ## Prerequisite

-To read the code, AIM uses Vim as the editor, zsh is the recommended shell.
+To read the code, CIM uses Vim as the editor, zsh is the recommended shell.
 The compilation toolchain is *make*.

 They can be installed by